Be a Solar CitiSun Today

 HB 1272, Housing Authority Property in Colorado New Energy Improvement District

 SB 96, Collect Long-term Climate Change Data

-Polis signed seven major new laws on May 30 at a ceremony at a Sunshare community solar garden in Arvada.
+Polis signed seven major new laws in 2019 at a ceremony at a Sunshare community solar garden in Arvada.
 The new laws will help the state transition more quickly to renewables by expanding access to community solar projects, ensure greater efficiency in appliances and buildings, and require reductions in greenhouse gas emissions.
 One of the most important provisions requires the Public Utilities Commission to consider the social cost of carbon- how pollution affects health and the environment- in making future decisions about energy sources.